marrov/marrov/README.md

 </a>

 <p>
   Hi!
 I'm Marc, a Ph.D. student at KTH in Stockholm, Sweden.
-I'm currently exploring the intersection between fluid mechanics and chemistry for reducing airborne pollution and achieving clean air.
+I'm currently exploring the intersection between fluid mechanics and chemistry to reduce air pollution and achievw clean air.
 You can check out my research publications on my <a href="https://scholar.google.com/citations?user=wEZyfUcAAAAJ&hl=es&oi=sra"> Google Scholar profile</a>.
 Here on my Github profile you will find all my coding projects. <br> <br>
   Take a look at one of my simulations: <br> <br> <br>
 </p>